 Firstly, what are the problems?

-- There is no standard for presenting mobile library timetables.
+- No standard for presenting mobile library timetables.
 This leads to decline in use, accessibility issues, and lack of investment in mobile services.

 - Mobile libraries would particularly benefit from existing open geographic intelligence on population and deprivation stats, and route analysis software.
 But with no data on our mobiles, there is no way of taking advantage of this.